-You are now taken to the Member Type editor that is used to define and edit the Memeber Type.
+You will now be taken to the Member Type editor that is used to define and edit the Member Type.
 It consists of three tabs: Info, Generic Properties and Tabs.

 Shows basic information about the Member Type and settings for custom properties.

-Icon: The icon is shown in the Members list view.
-If the are more than one Member Type choosing different icons will help identify members easily.
+Icon: The icon shown in the Members list view.
+If there is more than one Member Type, choosing different icons will help identify members easily.

-Description: The description is shown when creating a new member.
+Description: The description shown when creating a new member.

 Property settings: If properties are added to the Member Type you can control frontend access to the property: